jeffersonRibeiro/react-shopping-cart/README.md

   <img src="./doc/react-shopping-cart-min.gif">
 </p>

+I'm migrating the app from SASS to Styled Components and removing Redux to make things more simpler.
+If you'd like to contribute just checkout to `update-project-cleanup-and-modernize` branch.

 ## Basic Overview - [Live Demo](https://react-shopping-cart-67954.firebaseapp.com/)

 This simple shopping cart prototype shows how React components and Redux can be used to build a